- Osteoarthritis. Osteoarthritis is the most common form of arthritis. …

 • Rheumatoid factor present in blood testing

 Affecting almost 1-2 % of the population globally a

-Treatment for arthritis usually consists of non steroidal anti-inflammatory drugs, often referred to as NSAIDs.
+Treatment for arthritis usually consists of nonsteroidal anti-inflammatory drugs, often referred to as NSAIDs.
 It is important to realize that while osteoporosis affects the bones, arthritis affects the joints.
-There is a condition that can combine both osteoporosis and arthritis that is also a completely different disease from osteoporosis.
+There is a condition that can combine both osteoporosis and arthritis which is also a completely different disease from osteoporosis.
 This is known as osteoarthritis or arthritis osteoporosis.

 What foods increase arthritis pain?